Vauxoo/odoo-scaffold/README.rst

                           files.
-      branch              Create a new module using a branch. append              Append a file to the module. config              Set and check the oerpmodule config
+      branch              Create a new module using a branch. append              Append a file to the module. config              Set and check the odooscaffold config

-    Openerp Developer Comunity Tool Development by Vauxoo Team (lp:~vauxoo) Coded by Katherine Zaoral <kathy@vauxoo.com>.
+    Odoo Developer Comunity Tool Development by Vauxoo Team (https://github.com/vauxoo) Coded by Katherine Zaoral <kathy@vauxoo.com>.
-    Source code at lp:vauxoo-private/oerpmodule.
+    Source code at git@github.com:Vauxoo/odoo-scaffold.git

 Configure
 ---------

-If you try to use the oerpmodule you will get errors because first you need to configure some info about the repositories and launchpad.
-Go to gonfig.py file and you will find a list of repositories.
+If you try to use the odooscaffold you will get errors because first you need to configure some info about the repositories and github Go to config.py file and you will find a list of repositories.
 You need to set the correct data for your computer to make the correct link to use the branchs functionality.